Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 minimalist capsule wardrobe

-Another method I’ve heard others use is to take a photo of every outfit combination you have and store them on your phone.
+Another method I’ve heard others use is to take a photo of every outfit combination you have and store it on your phone.

 I know this seems like a lot of work, but it can be very handy if you’re forgetful (about what combinations are available) or need a little inspiration (because you tend to wear the same pieces every week).

-6) If you want to change your capsule wardrobe…
+6) What to do if you want to change your capsule wardrobe

 But before you decide to swap out an item in your capsule wardrobe or add something new, consider these questions: